 - Whether your personal loan comes with fees or credit insurance that could end up costing you more in the long run.

-You could also consider credit counseling.
+You could also consider setting up a debt management plan through credit counseling.
 Credit counselors are trained to understand credit card debt and teach people how to manage it.

 - Finding a credit counselor who offers a range of services that can be done in person, by phone or online.

 - Finding out about your counselor’s qualifications and avoiding credit counselors who aren’t willing to send you free educational materials or information about themselves.